COSMOS-UALR/TopicStreamsTools/README.md

 ```python
     pip install -r requirements.txt
 ```
 3. Open main.py in your preferred IDE and , referring to the documentation below, update your settings accordingly.
-The first four parameters must be filled, the rest can be left as is.
+The first four parameters must be updated, the rest can be left as is.
 4. Execute main.py.
 You may need to wait up to an hour if running the tool for the first time on a large dataset (~1GB).
 Most sets should be done in minutes.
+If you encounter errors, check first that the encoding of your file is correct and you have specified the correct JSON orientation if using.
 5. Open the Output/{datasetName} folder to find your results.

 ## Output